 Sign a Contract

 Handshakes do not work anymore.
 Instead, send a quotation and sign a contract stating all the client requirements, such as quality expectations, delivery time, and quoted price.
-This contract also should include the terms and conditions for the payments, such as payment methods, currency, and due date to which the customer agreed.
+This formal contract also should include the terms and conditions for the payments, such as payment methods, currency, and due date to which the customer agreed.